 The secret?
 Modularity

 It seems that the ingredient X that led to such rapid development of this snake robot project is this.
-The modularity allowed small teams to concentrate on “sections” of the robot, to then create gradually different configurations.
+The modularity allowed small teams to concentrate on "sections" of the robot, and then to create configurations gradually different.

 Before diving into the water, however, the snake robot has already shown the ability to fit into very confined spaces.
 In oil pipelines, for example.
 At sea, however, the robot has great potential for use by the Department of Defense.
 Many sailors would gladly spare themselves the task of slipping into submarine tanks for routine operations.